microsoft/Kusto-Query-Language/doc/parse-ipv6function.md

 ## Returns

 If conversion is successful, the result will be a string representing a canonical IPv6 network address.
-If conversion isn't successful, the result will be `null`.
+If conversion isn't successful, the result will be an empty string.

 ## Example